-Dental school clinics, colleges and teaching schools offer free care.
+Dental school clinics, colleges and teaching schools that offer patient care.

-Find a dental school near you that that take patients with no-insurance or a low-income.
-The colleges and/or technical schools will give free teeth exams, cleanings, and some offer emergency oral surgery, such as extractions or root canals.
-The care is provided, for free or low-cost, by students or technicians that are supervised by dentists.
-Locate a local dental college or school clinic near you below.
+Find a dental school near you that that takes patients that have no insurance or a low-income.
+The colleges, dental training and/or technical schools will give free teeth exams, cleanings, and some offer emergency oral surgery, such as extractions or root canals.
+The care is provided, for free (or sometimes a low-cost), by dental student trainees or technicians that are supervised by dentists as well as full time professors.
+Locate a local dental college or school clinic in your state that is open to the public and near you below.

-A wide variety of free or cheap (yet high-quality) care is offered by school clinics, including teeth cleanings, fluoride, X rays, some surgeries (such as root canals) and more.
+A wide variety of free or affordable (yet high-quality) care is offered by dental school clinics, including teeth cleanings, fluoride, X rays, some surgeries (such as emergency root canals) and more.
+There are also some colleges that provide patients with much more affordable orthodontics / braces or that even can offer dental implants.
 Post-graduate and faculty clinics are also available at most schools at these can also be contacted for information on their services too.

-Sometimes these students can also be found at federally-funded health centers as they will volunteer there.
+Sometimes these dental students can also be found at federally-funded health centers as they will volunteer there.
 This provides them experience and the patient can access the care they need at those locations as well.
 Note that at these non-profit locations the patient will more than likely need to pay what they can afford to for their bills, and that amount will be based on their income.
 The federal health centers will also offer a wide range of medical assistance, not just dental care.
-Find free clinics.
+Find a dental clinic near you that combines free care with affordable services, including from students.

 The main mission of the patient care clinics at many colleges is to provide high quality, affordable (or free) oral as well as dental care service at the same time the student gains needed skills.
 The resources are offered to a diverse group of patients in a caring, professional, efficient, and safe environment.
-Patients with no income, dental insurance or money can get help from a dental college clinic.
-The schools and the faculty, students, and staff who work there offer a number of services including.
+The schools and the faculty, students, and staff who work there have a number of goals from the services they offer including.

-- -They strive to provide a high level of dental care to all patients in a manner which places priority on the needs of the patient, whether that is a check up, cleaning, tooth extraction, or whatever is needed.
+- They strive to provide a high level of diverse dental care to all patients in a manner which places priority on the needs of the patient, whether that is a check up, cleaning, tooth extraction, or whatever is needed, and that diverse type of services is great experience for the student.

-- -Staff and the students will interact with every individual and patient with respect at all times.
+- Staff and the students will interact with every individual and patient with respect at all times which helps the trainee improve their communication.

 Some sites may also require a screening appointment to determine if the person is suitable as a teaching patient.
 Many of the clinics or schools can also only accommodate a limited number of patients each day, so assistance is provided on a first-come, first-treated basis to those that qualify.